 Disclaimer: Posts may contain affiliate links.
 We earn commissions if you shop through the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.
 For more info, read our disclosure policy.

-One of our favourite words of all time is Wear Sunscreen by Mary Schmich, which contains quite a lot of doable advice on navigating the murky waters of life.
+One of our favorite words of all time is the Wear Sunscreen Commencement Speech by Mary Schmich, which contains quite a lot of doable advice on navigating the murky waters of life.

 It was set to music by Baz Luhrmann, the film director and available for viewing on YouTube.